 ├── config.ts

-└── scheduler.tsThe pipeline runs weekly on a cron job (Sunday night is ideal so the brief is ready for Monday morning).
-Each connector pulls data from its respective API: the Zendesk API for tickets created or updated in the past 7 days[4], the App Store Connect API for reviews, your survey platform's API for NPS responses, a shared Google Drive folder or Notion database for interview notes, and a combination of Reddit API and community platform webhooks for organic mentions.
+└── scheduler.tsThe pipeline runs weekly on cron — Sunday night, so the brief is ready Monday morning.
+Each connector pulls from its source: Zendesk API for tickets created or updated in the past 7 days[4], App Store Connect API for reviews, the survey platform's API for NPS responses, a shared Google Drive folder or Notion database for interview notes, Reddit API and community webhooks for organic mentions.

-All raw data lands in a staging table before the processing layer touches it.
-This gives you an audit trail and the ability to reprocess historical data if you change your normalization logic.
+Raw data lands in a staging table before processing touches it.
+That gives you an audit trail and the ability to reprocess history when you change normalization logic.
+Every change to the scoring layer is a change to historical data.
+Without staging, you lose the ability to ask 'would the brief have caught this in March?'

 Pre-Launch Validation Checklist

-Tested sentiment scorer against 200+ manually labeled items per channel with accuracy above 0.85
+Sentiment scorer tested against 200+ manually labeled items per channel with accuracy above 0.85

-Confirmed deduplication does not merge distinct issues that share surface-level keywords
+Deduplication does not merge distinct issues that share surface keywords — verified on adversarial examples

-Validated source weights with a historical backtest showing the brief would have surfaced known past issues
+Source weights validated against a historical backtest — the brief would have surfaced known past incidents

-Set up alerting for when a single theme's volume exceeds 3x its four-week average
+Alerting fires when a theme's volume exceeds 3x its four-week average

-Created a feedback loop where PM can flag brief items as 'not actionable' to improve future ranking
+Feedback loop in place — PM can flag brief items as 'not actionable' to retrain ranking

-Documented the bias correction rules so new team members understand why weights differ by channel
+Bias correction rules documented so new team members can audit why weights differ by channel

-How much historical data do I need before the trends are meaningful?
+How much historical data before the trends are meaningful?

-Four weeks of data is the minimum for trend arrows to stabilize.
-The four-week rolling average needs at least four data points.
-For new products, start with a two-week rolling average and expand as data accumulates.
-Twelve weeks of history is ideal for seasonal pattern detection.
+Four weeks is the floor.
+The four-week rolling average needs four data points before the arrow stops jumping at noise.
+New products start with a two-week rolling average and expand as data accumulates.
+Twelve weeks of history is what you want for seasonal pattern detection.
+Below four weeks, the brief's job is volume and theme distribution, not direction.

-What if one channel dominates the volume and drowns out the others?
+What if one channel dominates volume and drowns out the others?

-This is exactly what source weighting solves.
-If Zendesk tickets make up 70% of your volume, the base weights ensure they do not account for 70% of sentiment influence.
-Additionally, the per-theme breakdown shows which channels agree and disagree, so a theme driven by tickets alone looks different from one confirmed across all five channels.
+That is exactly what source weighting solves.
+If Zendesk tickets are 70% of your volume, the base weights stop them from being 70% of sentiment influence.
+The per-theme breakdown also exposes which channels agree and which disagree — a theme driven by tickets alone reads differently from one confirmed across all five channels.
+A theme flagged by a single high-volume channel but absent from NPS verbatims and user interviews almost always points at a segment-specific issue, not a product-wide one.
+The brief should reflect that distinction explicitly.

 Should I use an off-the-shelf VoC platform instead of building this?

-Platforms like Medallia, Qualtrics, and SentiSum handle parts of this workflow well.
-The gap is usually in the normalization and bias correction layer, which most platforms skip.
-If your budget allows, use a VoC platform for data ingestion and basic analysis, then add a custom normalization and weighting layer on top.
+Medallia, Qualtrics, and SentiSum handle parts of this workflow well.
+The gap is normalization and bias correction — most platforms skip both.
+If budget allows, use a VoC platform for ingestion and basic analysis, then add a custom normalization and weighting layer on top.
+The platform is the connector layer; the bias corrections are yours to own.

 How do I handle feedback in multiple languages?

-Run translation before embedding and sentiment scoring.
-Modern sentence transformers like multilingual-e5-large handle cross-lingual similarity well, but sentiment scoring accuracy drops for languages outside the training set.
-For critical markets, use a dedicated sentiment model fine-tuned on that language.
+Translate before embedding and sentiment scoring.
+Modern sentence transformers like multilingual-e5-large handle cross-lingual similarity well, but sentiment accuracy degrades for languages outside the training set.
+For markets that drive revenue, run a sentiment model fine-tuned on that language.
+Do not rely on translation alone — sarcasm and idioms break it.

 What team size does this require to maintain?

-Once built, the pipeline itself runs unattended.
-Budget one engineer for maintenance (connector updates, model retraining) at about 10% of their time.
-The weekly brief review and theme taxonomy updates require 1-2 hours per week from a product manager.
+Once built, the pipeline runs unattended.
+Budget one engineer at roughly 10% of their time for maintenance — connector updates, model retraining when scoring drifts.
+The weekly brief review and theme taxonomy updates take 1-2 hours per week from a product manager.
+The expensive part is the build, not the upkeep.

-You do not need all five channels wired up on day one.
-Start with the two highest-volume sources (usually support tickets and App Store reviews), build the normalization and sentiment pipeline for those, and produce your first brief manually.
+You do not need all five channels wired on day one.
+Start with the two highest-volume sources — usually support tickets and App Store reviews.
+Build the normalization and sentiment pipeline for those.
+Produce the first brief manually.
 The format matters more than the automation at this stage.
-Once your team sees value in the brief, add channels one at a time.
-Each new channel takes one to two weeks to integrate, tune the weights, and validate the output.
+Once the team sees value, add channels one at a time.
+Each new channel takes one to two weeks to integrate, tune, and validate.

-The goal is not perfection.
-It is replacing the current reality, where customer feedback sits in five disconnected silos that nobody has time to synthesize, with a single document that gives your team a shared, bias-corrected view of what customers actually think[7].
-One brief, updated weekly, read in fifteen minutes.
-That is the target.
+The target is not perfection.
+The target is replacing five disconnected silos that nobody has time to synthesize with one document that gives the team a shared, bias-corrected view of what customers actually think[7].
+One brief, weekly, fifteen minutes.
+That is the bar.

 Methodology Note

 Sentiment scores and bias correction thresholds are based on patterns observed across SaaS companies with 10,000–500,000 MAU.
-Calibrate with your own labeled data before production deployment.
+Calibrate against your own labeled data before production deployment.

 - [1]Crescendo — Best Voice of Customer (VoC) Tools(crescendo.ai)↩